OffchainLabs/arbitrum-classic/docs/Solidity_Support.md

 custom_edit_url: https://github.com/OffchainLabs/arbitrum/edit/master/docs/Solidity_Support.md
 ---

+# TODO: We talk about Solidity, but should we change to EVM?

-Arbitrum Rollup allows you to deploy a set of Solidity contracts as on a trustless layer 2 sidechain.
-Arbitrum supports almost all solidity code as expected with a few exceptions.
+Arbitrum Rollup allows you to trustlessly deploy Solidity contracts.
+Arbitrum supports almost all solidity code as expected with a few exceptions that we detail below..

 # Restrictions

-Although we support most solidity code, there are a number of restrictions that currently exist.
+Although we support most solidity code, we have a few restrictions, including language features that don't make much sense in the Layer 2 context.

 - Unsupported Solidity Features:

   - `blockhash(uint blockNumber) returns (bytes32)`
   - `block.coinbase`
   - `block.difficulty`

+  # Time

+  Abitrum supports `block.number` and `block.timestamp`.
+For the semantics of these features in the Arbitrum context, please see [Time in Arbitrum](Time_in_Arbitrum.md).